Big is not always best...... It's sometimes better to do small things that will be maintained rather than build a zoo and then lose interest.

 Grow a wildlife friendly herbaceous border, perennial plants flower each year so they're easy to tend and are great for attracting wildlife.
 Plants we weed out of our prim and proper borders, like Forget-me-nots, Buttercups and Ox-eye daisies are pretty and great for wildlife.

-Early spring bulbs like bluebells (our native ones) lesser celandine, wild daffodils and snakeshead fritillary all supply nectar for insects when food is still scarce in spring.
+Early spring bulbs like bluebells (our native ones) lesser celandine, wild daffodils and snakeshead fritillary all produce nectar for insects when food is still scarce in spring.
 Borage and clover (the same clover we try to weed kill from our chemical dependent lawns) are great for bumblebees.
-Cowslip, cranesbill, foxglove, poppy and cornflower are pretty wildlife friendly plants.
+Cowslip, cranesbill, foxglove, poppy and cornflower all produce nectar and are pretty wildlife friendly plants.

 Create a hedgehog house or shelter.
 Hedgehog houses are simple to make.
 Piling stones, earth or wood over a sturdy upturned crate leaving just enough space for the hedgehogs to get in and out should be enough to encourage habitation.